callahantiff/SemRepRDF/README.md

  #### SemRepRDF-Open Resources and Tools

  Table of UMLS Metathesaurus vocabularies and NLM tools used when generating SemRepRDF-Open.
+For details regarding how each of these sources will be used when generating SemRepRDF-Open, see Wiki page on [Resource Mapping](https://github.com/callahantiff/SemRepRDF/wiki/Resource-Mapping).

 <table>
   <tr>